Rome

 • Mater Terrae restaurant, starred vegetarian cuisine by chef Arcangelo Tinari

-• Private collection of ancient art in the public spaces, including Picasso works
+• Private collection of ancient art in the public spaces, Picasso works included

 • Largo Febo 2, pedestrian alley 50 metres from the Piazza Navona